Corrective Training and Its Consequences in Singapore

 To summarise, you obtain a criminal record when you have been:

-- Ordered to be banished, expelled or deported from Singapore or Malaysia; or
+- Ordered to be banished, expelled or deported from Malaysia; or

 - Convicted, or ordered to be banished, expelled, or deported from any place outside of Singapore and Malaysia, and such particulars are provided by the relevant officers or authorities of such place.